LeadWYRE — Precision-Engineered Revenue Systems

 The Truly Unresponsive

-These are leads who have shown no engagement whatsoever over an extended period, despite multiple attempts.
-While a small percentage might still be salvageable, it’s important to recognize when to deprioritize or remove them to maintain a clean and efficient database.
+These leads have shown no engagement whatsoever over an extended period, despite multiple attempts.
+While a small percentage might still be salvageable, recognize when to deprioritize or remove them to maintain a clean and efficient database.
 Focus your efforts where they have the highest chance of success.
+Continuing to email someone who hasn't opened a single message in two years is a waste of resources and harms your sender reputation.

 Bringing Them Back to Life: A Realistic Approach to Reactivation